twangodev/cca/docs/ap-literature/classwork/ethical-criticism-socratic-seminar.md

 - What are the complex moral dilemmas?
 - What lessons are being taught either explicitly or implicitly?
 - Do these dilemmas have any resonance in our own lives?
-- What themes might oyu pull based on these ideas?
+- What themes might you pull based on these ideas?
 - How does the quote you selected and/or the ethical concern connect back to the big idea of relationship of hatred/enemies?

 ## Response

-### Quote 1
+!!! quote
     "Life and death appeared to me ideal bounds, which I should first break through, and pour a torrent of light into our dark world." - Victor Frankenstein

 - Victor's ambition represents the classic human hubris in the face of nature’s laws.
 - The quote warns of the dangers of unchecked ambition.